asde29873012549/ast-demo/README.md

 Or follow the [babel-plugin-px2rem](./babel-plugin-px2rem/README.md) README for instructions.

 When done, you can link the plugin to the babel-plugin-application project:
+Note: If you remain project structure as is, you can skip the `npm link babel-plugin-styled-components-px2rem` step, because simply running `npm run dev` will do the linking for you.

 ```bash
 npm link babel-plugin-styled-components-px2rem